 Helping you to understand what hunger is, and helping your body to understand that there will always be food to eat.
 Maybe you don’t even recognise hunger right now, or maybe you swing from starving hungry to uncomfortably full, but this principle will help with that.

-3. Making peace with food
+Principle 3 - Make peace with food

 Wouldn’t you love to stop wrestling with food?
 To have unconditional permission to eat anything and everything?
 This principle walks you through this and helps you deal with the feelings that come up.
 It helps you realise that you can trust yourself around food.

-4. Challenging the food police
+Principle 4 - Challenge the food police

 OMG, those voices in your head that tell you off when you’ve had a few biscuits, or some cake, or a whole pizza followed by a curry, rice, chips, and all the trimmings!!!
 Those voices are the food police, and they’re horrible to live with.
 They never say anything nice, and are always super critical.
 You can stop that though and learn to be kinder to yourself.